idanoo/m2.nz/content/posts/mastodon_influx.md

 {{< image src="/server_resource.jpg" caption="Current status" >}}

-I'm pretty happy overall with how this has has turned out.
+I'm pretty happy overall with how this has turned out.
 I have just finished configuring nightly off-site backups to b2backblaze (Remember: RAID is not a backup!).

 Costs have gone up a little bit.
-It's still mangable for the time being and I plan on supporting this long term.
+It's still manageable for the time being and I plan on supporting this long term.
 If you want to help out, feel free to shout me a coffee @ [ko-fi.com/idanoo](https://ko-fi.com/idanoo).
 <br/><br/>
 We are currently hosting a few other ActivityPub (Fediverse) related sites you might be interested in!